CensoredUsername/dynasm-rs/doc/index.md

 The following list summarizes some of the larger differences between LuaJIT dynasm and dynasm-rs.

+## general

 - LuaJIT dynasm uses full program analysis, allowing it to compile local and global labels down to enums.
-Dynasm-rs however uses Hashmaps keyed by static strings, meaning label resolution in dynasm-rs can be a bit slower.
+Dynasm-rs however uses HashMaps keyed by static strings, meaning label resolution in dynasm-rs can be a bit slower.
+- LuaJIT local labels are integer literals.
+Dynasm-rs local labels are identifiers.
+- Dynasm-rs does not (directly) support stand-alone files.
+- LuaJIT dynasm uses a special preprocessor which detects lines starting with pipes (`|`) as dynasm instructions, dynasm-rs uses the `dynasm!` procedural macro with lines starting with semicolons (`;`).
+- LuaJIT has macros in its invocations, dynasm-rs uses rust macros that expand to `dynasm!` invocations.
+- Dynasm-rs doesn't have typed aliases

+## x64/x86

 - LuaJIT uses the `mov64` mnemnonic to encode 64-bit displacement mov.
 Dynasm-rs uses the `movabs` mnemnonic with a 64-bit immediate parameter to encode this.
-- Dynasm-rs does not (directly) support stand-alone files.
 - Dynasm-rs is not sensitive to the order of parameters inside a memory reference.
-- LuaJIT local labels are integer literals.
-Dynasm-rs local labels are identifiers.
 - The syntax used for type maps is significantly different.
 In LuaJit dynasm it is `Type:reg->attr` in dynasm-rs it is `reg => Type.attr`.

-- LuaJIT dynasm uses a special preprocessor which detects lines starting with pipes (`|`) as dynasm instructions, dynasm-rs uses the `dynasm!` procedural macro with lines starting with semicolons (`;`).
-- LuaJIT has macros in its invocations, dynasm-rs uses rust macros that expand to `dynasm!` invocations.
-- Dynasm-rs doesn't have typed aliases
+## aarch64

+- Unknown.